UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_01.md

         quiz2 == "A+"
     ...

-  - How many rules do we need?
-  - How many possible rule combinations could there be, given the existing 7 binary features?
-It can get unwieldy pretty quickly.

-Decision tree gives us a better way to do this\!
+Decision tree gives us a way to do this\!

 ---